 ____________________

-As a PhD student and Ludwig Center Graduate Fellow in Forest White's lab at MIT's Koch Institute, I studied the signaling pathways that allow tumor cells to tolerate and adapt to kinase inhibitor therapies using mass spectrometry-based proteomics, and helped build new targeted mass spectrometry methods to directly measure oncogenic signaling networks in human tumor biopsies.
-I enjoyed teaching mathematical modeling of biochemical systems to MIT undergrads, and I briefly worked on the computational biology team at BioNTech where I contributed to immuno-oncology efforts.
+As a PhD student and Ludwig Center Graduate Fellow in Forest White's lab at MIT's Koch Institute, I studied the molecular events that allow tumor cells to tolerate and adapt to targeted therapies, using mass spectrometry-based proteomics and with a focus on kinase signaling.
+I helped build new targeted mass spectrometry methods to directly measure oncogenic signaling networks in human tumor biopsies, and I enjoyed teaching mathematical modeling of biochemical systems to MIT undergrads.
+I also briefly worked on the computational biology team at BioNTech where I contributed to efforts around immuno-oncology target discovery.

 Previously, I was a first-gen undergraduate and Goldwater Scholar at the University of Connecticut, where I worked in Pramod Srivastava's lab at the Neag Comprehensive Cancer Center.
-I interned at NIH in Mark Knepper's lab where I built new integrative methods to identify microproteins in renal tissue.
+I also spent some time at NIH in Mark Knepper's lab where I built new multi-omics methods to discover non-canonical proteins in mouse renal tissue.

 My current work is supported by a fellowship from the Department of Data Science and the Center for Cancer Evolution at Dana-Farber, and I am affiliated with Harvard's departments of Stem Cell and Regenerative Biology and Biostatistics.